stojkovic-a/Elixir-tutorial/README.md

 Project is meant as a demonstration and a tutorial of BEAM's (Bogdan / Björn's Erlang Abstract Machine) also known as Erlang Virtual Machine, capabilities for achieving fault tolerant and highly available systems.

-Primarily used here is Elixir programming language which also runs on Erlang Virutal Machine but with a more modern syntax.
+Primarily used here is Elixir programming language which also runs on Erlang Virutal Machine with a more modern syntax but with an access to old Erlang directives.

 Different modules are used here to demonstrate different components that are combined to create a fault tolerant system.